Flooring Types Pros and Cons | Hardwood, Vinyl, Tile, Slate & More

 • Not recommended with radiant heating

-Luxury Vinyl Tile and Plank Pros and cons
+Luxury Vinyl Tile and Plank Flooring Pros and Cons

 This is a realistic tile and plank appearance, long-lasting, and available for residential and commercial spaces.